rednafi/rednafi.com/content/misc/docker_mount.md

 ## Tmpfs mounts

 Tmpfs mounts[^3] store data in the host's memory, not on disk.
-This makes them ideal for temporary storage that doesn’t need to persist after the container stops.
-They’re great for things like caches or scratch space.
+This makes them ideal for temporary storage that doesn't need to persist after the container stops.
+They're great for things like caches or scratch space.

 ### The `--tmpfs` option